 Who are you?

-I am Yang Lu, CTO and co-founder of Vivacity Labs.
+I am Yang Lu, CTO and co-founder of VivaCity.
 We are working to revolutionise urban mobility by bringing cutting-edge AI to road infrastructure.
-At Vivacity Labs, we are combining our AI powered sensor and optimisation technologies to enable traffic lights to respond to an ever-changing road environment and for all types of road-user.
+At VivaCity, we are combining our AI powered sensor and optimisation technologies to enable traffic lights to respond to an ever-changing road environment and for all types of road-user.

-The founders of Vivacity Labs met while we were working on a student project to build a solar powered racing car.
+The founders of VivaCity met while we were working on a student project to build a solar powered racing car.
 Following this experience, we were interested in starting a company in the mobility and transport space.
 It was clear to us that despite great technical innovations around electric and autonomous vehicles, the transport infrastructure that underpins our roads was still built on technology from the 1980’s.
-We started Vivacity Labs with a vision to bring the AI revolution to that transport infrastructure.
+We started VivaCity with a vision to bring the AI revolution to that transport infrastructure.

 How does it work?